 This 5-6 day course assists the children in developing their own narrative , writing words, composing music, and designing sets and costumes.
 Pupils are encouraged to think in terms of being a professional opera company.
 Our practitioners work with the children, fostering and facilitating their ideas and developing the skills required for them to fully explore their own particular response to the characters and themes.
 Teachers work with our team to maximise the educational experience of the project.

 Access and Performance

-Our creative team work one day per week over a 5-6 weeks period in schools, introducing pupils to opera, working to create costumes, learn music, develop their singing skills and stage a scene, then performing to their peers.
+Our creative team work one day per week over a 5-6 weeks period in schools, introducing pupils to opera, working to create costumes, learn music, develop their singing skills and stage a scene, and then perform to their peers.